What graduate programs does UC Irvine have?

-If you are admitted, you will get information from your program about submitting financial and other documents required for the International Center at UCI to issue an I-20 (visa eligibility form).
+If you are admitted, you will get information from your department about submitting financial and other documents required for the International Center at UCI to issue an I-20 (visa eligibility form).
 Any questions related to the I-20 should be directed to your department.
-Please contact your department regarding when and how the I-20 will be delivered to you.

 My question is not answered above.
 How can I get an answer to my question?

 Send an e-mail to the Graduate Division.
 Allow 24 hours for a response.